What is freerando skiing?

 La Pointe de La Norma

-The summit of La NormaThe Pointe de Norma is easily reached from the top of the lifts, with only 200m of ascent.
-The view from the top is magnificent, revealing the previously unseen Pointe de Scolette.
+The summit of La NormaThe Pointe de Scolette is easy to reach from the top of the lifts, with only 200m of ascent.
+Accompanied by our mountain guide, we enjoy a magnificent view from the summit, revealing the previously unseen Pointe de Scolette.

-If you want to discover the sensations of ski touring for the first time, this outing is just what you need.
-With little difficulty and little change in altitude, you'll be able to familiarize yourself with the sensations, learn how to make your conversions, while enjoying the pleasure of being off-piste and reaching a summit.
+If this is your first experience of ski touring, then this is the right outing for you. mountain guides and some of the instructors at ski school instructors.
+With no difficulty and little change in altitude, this outing will enable you to familiarize yourself with the sensations, learn how to make your conversions, while enjoying the pleasure of being off-piste and reaching a summit.

-And there are two options for the descent: if you're not up to it yet, you can quickly rejoin the ski slopes for a leisurely descent, or you can enjoy a long descent on La Norma's many hidden off-piste runs.
+And there are two options for the descent: if you're not yet comfortable, your guide will take you quickly to the ski slopes for a leisurely descent, or on the contrary, he'll take you on a long descent using La Norma's many hidden off-pistes.

 Winter vacations: what is the carbon footprint of a day's skiing?